Decay and recurrence of non-Gaussian correlations in a quantum many-body system

+While our experiment has uncovered a mechanism for the dynamical emergence of Gaussian correlations distinct from the previously studied spatial mixing phenomena~\cite{haag1973asymptotic,CramerEisertOsborne,CramerEisert,Sotiriadis_2014,GluzaEisertFarrelly,MurthySrednicki,Monnai19,Ishii19} it is instructive to also stress their similarities: In both cases there is initially a Gaussian component of the system's state that plays the role of a Gaussian `bath' into which the non-Gaussian component gets diluted by dephasing.
+In our case the Gaussian bath is clearly separated in the density sector, while in the case of spatial mixing it can be identified as the prevalence of Gaussian correlations at distant points due to clustering.

+For our experiment, before decoupling, the phase fluctuations enter with a large weight into the definition of the creation and annihilation operators for the eigenmodes diagonalizing the effective Hamiltonian.
+At the moment when the tunneling is switched off, the effective Hamiltonian changes and the relative weight of the phase fluctuations gets reduced with respect to the weight of the density fluctuations.
+While the correlations are not changed during the quench and no additional Gaussian fluctuations are produced, the reduced importance of the non-Gaussian phase fluctuations compared to the Gaussian density fluctuations can be interpreted as the creation of the Gaussian bath.

-In addition to dephasing, further equilibration might occur in our system due to additional terms beyond second order not considered in the low energy effective model stated in \cref{eq:H_SG}.
+In addition to the dephasing of the phononic modes discussed above, further equilibration might occur in our system due to additional terms beyond second order not considered in the low energy effective model stated in \cref{eq:H_SG}.
 Such terms lead to the damping of the recurrence heights observed in \rcite{Rauereaan7938}.
 We expect that the additional terms also lead to a damping of the recurrences of $M^{(4)}$ when investigating longer evolution times or bigger sample sizes.
 The investigation of such a damping will be the objective of future studies.
-We believe that the experimental setting laid out here has the potential to provide these and related insights into the study of interacting quantum matter in non-equilibrium scenarios~\cite{Polkovnikov2011,Eisert2015}, tackling long-standing questions at the interface of statistical mechanics and microscopic quantum many-body physics.
+Paradoxically, it is typically such weak non-quadratic terms that bring about irreversibility in the dynamics towards the final approximately Gaussian steady state, similarly to the classical statistical mechanics of the ideal gas, where infinitesimal scattering is necessary to reach thermal equilibrium.

+Finally, let us discuss the broad applicability of our new mechanism for the emergence of Gaussian correlations beyond the specifics of the actual system considered.
+Firstly, note that the sine-Gordon model is a special case of a generic scalar field theory in 1D described by the Hamiltonian

+Here we denote the canonically conjugate fields by $\phi$ and $\pi$ following the standard notation found in field theory textbooks. \Cref{eq:general_Hamiltonian} represents the general form of a renormalizable scalar field theory~\cite{srednicki2007quantum} and is of great importance for the effective description of a large variety of quantum many-body systems~\cite{ZinnJustin}.